nigeljohnson73/coin73/README.md

  * `cd ~/git/coin73`
  * In one window start a test server for the API service
  * `php -S localhost:8081 -t api`
- * In the other window, start the test server for the website service
+ * In the other window, start the test server for the web service
- * `php -S localhost:8081 -t www`
+ * `php -S localhost:8080 -t www www/router.php`

 ## Interesting URLs: